I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Extending_AD_Attributes.md

 ### Extending Active Directory Attributes
 ### 14-05-24

-I was asked if its poosible to add addtional computer information to active directory computer objects, such as bios, cpu, processor, memoery amount, etc.
+I was asked if its possible to add addtional computer information to active directory computer objects, such as bios, cpu, processor, memory amount, serial number etc in a automated way.

 This takes 4 stages:
 1. Create the new item to the schemas attributes.